monicacrespo/bootcamp-devops-student-kubernetes/01-monolith/README.md

               cpu: 250m
               memory: 256Mi
   ```
-### Deployment and verifying your application layer
+### Deployment and verifying the application layer
-To apply all the above Resources, run kubectl apply with --kustomize or -k flag:
+To apply all the above resources, run the following command:

 ```bash
 $ kubectl apply -k todo-app-client